ntno/tf-module-static-site-cicd/README.md

 CD Role:
   - can only be assumed in job with github environment `github_cd_environment_name`
+    - this allows you to restrict who can deploy to the CD environment via repository/workflow settings
   - read/write to objects in artifact bucket
   - read/write to objects in site bucket
   - invalidate on cloudfront distribution for site